 Statement of Method

-We monitor fifty sources across twenty-five countries in seven different regions around the world.
+We monitor 96 sources (across newspapers, radio and TV) in 43 countries in seven different regions around the world.
 We assemble the data by accessing archives through the Lexis Nexis, Proquest and Factiva databases via the University of Colorado libraries.
-These fifty sources are selected through a decision processes involving weighting of three main factors:
+These sources are selected through a decision processes involving weighting of three main factors: